Coronavirus – housing advice

 - Those with a Help to Buy equity loan will be offered interest payment holidays if they are struggling to pay due to coronavirus.

 While most landlords and property owners are being responsible, we have had reports of some who are ignoring the protections and putting unacceptable pressure on tenants.
-We have written to those who we believe are acting outside the rules to remind them of their responsibilities and to make clear that we will prosecute where the actions they take are unlawful.
-A copy of that letter has been published online.
+We have written to those landlords we believe are acting outside the rules to remind them of their responsibilities and to make it clear that we will prosecute where the actions they take are unlawful.